LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch will display the mapping it has created.
-It lists the fields in alphabetical order.
-This document is identical to the one we indexed into temp_index.
+It lists the fields in an alphabetical order.
+This document is identical to the one we indexed into the temp_index.
 To save space, the screenshots of the mapping has not been included here.

 **Step 3: Edit the mapping**

 Copy and paste the mapping from step 2 into the Kibana console.
-From the pasted results, remove the test index along with its opening and closing brackets.
-Edit the mapping to satisfy the requirements of your use case.
+From the pasted results, remove the "test_index" along with its opening and closing brackets.
+Then, edit the mapping to satisfy the requirements outlined in the figure below.

 ![image](https://user-images.githubusercontent.com/60980933/122103275-ad0c7380-cdd3-11eb-9a74-babe7442e5b3.png)